agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 So a 6 or a 7.

+**Supportive conditions/Job Satisfaction**
+There is good feedback and training.
+Job satisfaction, although 60 hours needed can be gotten better than in IB and as we have challenging projects it becomes more exciting.
+To me I am convinced, that it will be challenging or overwhelming.

+Even if shit goes wrong try to sweat a few years and cash in on the exit opportunities as possible.

+Support conditions are a bit smaller than in DS or DE.
+I will keep it at a 7 as compared to 8 from DS.

 **Personal fit**

 >If the mean income of a hedge fund trader is $650,000, then that’s